catid/lllm/dataset/package/README.md

 Optimized C++ dataloader for tokenized datasets.

 Features:
-* All operations are fully pipelined with training and parallelized for speed.
+* All operations are fully pipelined with training for zero delay.
+* Compatible with any n_vocab size.
-* Uses Zstd and byte planes to efficiently store any n_vocab size (including bytes), saving a ton of disk space.
+* Uses Zstd with byte planes to save a ton of disk space.
+* Negligible memory usage (does not use memory-mapped files).
+* Fast random-access disk IO achieved using liburing.
+* All operations are full parallelized for speed.
 * Uses an index file to accelerate data lookup.
 * Hash to verify entire dataset integrity quickly.
-* Supports fast checkpoint resume by skipping ahead a specified number of steps.
+* Supports fast checkpoint resume by skipping ahead a specified number of steps without re-reading.
 * Short strings are concatenated and separated by padding tokens to improve training throughput.
+* Supports seeded random access for reproducibility.

+Benchmark results:

+When pipelined with training, the dataloader takes approximately 0.01 milliseconds to read each microbatch, so basically it adds no delay to training.

+Per 12 CPU cores on an SSD with a (huge) batch of 128 and context size of 8192, you can expect to achieve 6.25 milliseconds read speed per microbatch (measured in Python).

 ## Example Usage